Follow Southern Plate on Facebook!

 I love to surprise my kids after school with little treats and things that show them I was thinking of them and excited about them coming back home at the end of the day.
-Sometimes I pick them up and take them for surprise frozen yogurt, sometimes it’s a walk in the park, every now and then it’s Chocolate Chocolate Chip Cookies or Peanut butter cake….but a few days ago it was this pretty tray of apple slices, arranged just so around a big old bowl of creamy peanut butter dip.
+Sometimes I pick them up and take them for surprise frozen yogurt, sometimes it’s a walk in the park, every now and then it’s Chocolate Chocolate Chip Cookies or Chocolate Snack Cakes….but a few days ago it was this pretty tray of apple slices, arranged just so around a big old bowl of creamy peanut butter dip.
 My kids love all things Peanut Butter.

-You’ll need: Creamy Peanut Butter, Brown Sugar (dark or light, your preference), Softened Cream Cheese, and Milk
+You’ll need: Creamy Peanut Butter, Brown Sugar (dark or light, your preference), Softened Cream Cheese (here’s how to easily make homemade cream cheese), and Milk

 Place cream cheese, peanut butter, and dark brown sugar in a mixing bow and mix until smooth.